LucasLateb/LucasLateb/README.md

 - 👋 Hi, I’m @LucasLateb

-- I’m a final year Data Scientist student at Paris Nanterre University
+- I’m a final year Data Scientist student at ENSAE Paris - Institut Polytechnique

 - I'll upload here my interresting data science projects for you to take a quick look